Arthur Ramsay, 14th Earl of Dalhousie: Military career

-Lord Dalhousie was attached to the Forfar and Kincardine Artillery, a Militia regiment, when he was commissioned a second lieutenant in the Scots Guards on 10 February 1900.
-Following the outbreak of the Second Boer War in late 1899, the 2nd battalion Scots Guards were posted to South Africa as reinforcements in April 1900.
+Lord Dalhousie obtained a commission as a 2nd Lieutenant in the Forfar and Kincardine Artillery, a Militia regiment, on 10 June 1897, and transferred to a Regular Army commission in the Scots Guards on 10 February 1900.
+Following the outbreak of the Second Boer War in late 1899, the 2nd Battalion Scots Guards was posted to South Africa as reinforcements in April 1900.
 He served there with the battalion until the end of the war, and was promoted a lieutenant on 14 December 1901.
 The war ended with the Peace of Vereeniging in June 1902, and Lord Dalhousie left Port Natal with other men of the 2nd battalion Scots Guards on the SS Michigan in late September 1902, arriving at Southampton in late October, when the battalion was posted to Aldershot.

 He later fought as a captain in the First World War.

 He was a Justice of the Peace for Forfarshire, and was commissioned a Deputy Lieutenant of the county in December 1901.